ASAP-CRN/spatial-transcriptomics-wf/README.md

 ## Preprocessing

-Run once per sample; only rerun when the preprocessing workflow version is updated.
+For the Nanostring GeoMx workflow, run once per slide and for the 10x Visium workflow, run once per sample; only rerun when the preprocessing workflow version is updated.
 Preprocessing outputs are stored in the originating team's raw and staging data buckets.

 ## Cohort analysis